Cpl. Howard Frank Stickel

 After basic training at Fort

 Knox, Kentucky, Howard was sent to maneuvers

 in Louisiana.
-HQ Company did not actively take
+HQ Company did not actively

-equipment of the battalion during the maneuvers.
+the equipment of the battalion during the

-It was after these maneuvers that the members of
+maneuvers.
+It was after these maneuvers that

-allowed to resign from federal service
+older, were allowed to resign from federal service

 From Camp Polk, HQ Company took the southern train

 route, through Texas, New Mexico, Arizona, and up